 This function is used to blend data from AmeriFlux and data from ERA5, ensuring they both have the same start and end timestamps.
-Please first make sure to run the merge function (merge_ERA5_FLUX()
+Please first make sure to run the merge function (merge_ERA5_Flux()) first, because output of merge function will be used as input of this blending function.

 Usage